cwendorf/DEVISE/README.md

 ### Overview

-`DEVISE` is a companion package for working with results from a variety of other statistical packages.
+`DEVISE` is a companion package for working with other statistical packages.
-Where other packages provide high-accuracy confidence intervals for a wide variety of statistics, `DEVISE` handles the pre-processing of data into the required formats and post-processing the results into more accessible and readable forms.
+Where other packages provide high-accuracy confidence intervals for a wide variety of statistics, `DEVISE` handles the pre-processing of data and post-processing of results into more accessible and readable formats.

 ### Installation